 Firefighter dies after blaze at historic Jenners building in Edinburgh

+First minister Nicola Sturgeon described Barry Martin’s death as ‘dreadfully sad news’

-A firefighter who helped tackle a huge blaze at the historic Jenners building in Edinburgh has died.
+A “dedicated and well-loved” firefighter who helped tackle a huge blaze at the historic Jenners building in Edinburgh has died.

-Barry Martin, 38, from Fife, sustained serious injuries as the inferno ripped through the former department store, which started on Monday.
+Barry Martin, 38, from Fife, sustained serious injuries as the inferno ripped through the former department store on Monday.

 Mr Martin joined emergency services as they raced to the building following reports of a fire at the premises, while thick smoke billowed through the Scottish capital.

-He was taken to the Royal Infirmary of Edinburgh by ambulance along with four other firefighters, where he died on Friday.
+He was rushed to hospital by ambulance along with four other firefighters.
+He died at the Royal Infirmary of Edinburgh on Friday.

-Two were treated for burns and two for smoke inhalation and have since been discharged.
-A police officer was taken to the same hospital for treatment for smoke inhalation and later released.
+Scotland’s first minister Nicola Sturgeon described Mr Martin’s death in the line of duty as “dreadfully sad news”.

+“This is a terrible tragedy for all who loved him – but also a reminder of the selfless courage our firefighters demonstrate in the line of duty each and every day,” she wrote on Twitter.

 Mr Martin is the first Scottish firefighter to die while on duty since Ewan Williamson, who died after being injured at the Balmoral Bar in Edinburgh in 2009.

-The Scottish Fire and Rescue Service’s interim chief officer has said he and his colleagues were “devastated” at his death.
+The Scottish Fire and Rescue Service’s interim chief officer has said he and his colleagues were “devastated” at the news of his death.

 Ross Haggart said: “It is with profound sadness that I confirm, on behalf of his family, that Barry Martin has passed away this afternoon following the serious injuries he sustained during a large-scale fire at the former Jenners building in Edinburgh.